 The DHA’s global workforce of almost 130,000 civilians and military personnel is committed to medical excellence, health care improvement and ensuring military personnel are ready to perform combat operations and humanitarian missions at home and abroad.

-- Manages procurement and distribution of an $11 billion a year medical supply chain including about 560,000 medical devices, for the Joint Force.
+- Manages an $11 billion-a-year medical supply chain that supplies close to 560,000 medical devices to the Joint Force.

 Our Priorities